 1. View The Kiama Blowhole / Khanterinte

-For over 100 years the Kiama Blow Hole has the number one stop for visitors from Sydney.
+For over 100 years, the Kiama Blow Hole has the number one stop for visitors from Sydney.
 It’s still a drawcard today so you best pop and take a look.
+The best way to find the blowhole is to head to Kiama Lighthouse.

 There are two blowholes – Big Blowhole gets most of the attention, but Little Blowhole can actually be more exciting at times.